 - The tuition fee for your course.

-If your funding has not been approved at the time of enrolment, you will be contacted by our Fees, Scholarships and Bursaries Team for evidence of your application, such as a screenshot of your Student Finance application summary page or provide your Customer Reference Number for Student Finance.
+If your funding has not been approved at the time of enrolment, you must demonstrate to the University that you have made an application by providing evidence such as a screenshot of your Student Finance application summary page or provide your Customer Reference Number for Student Finance.
 This should be forwarded to TuitionFees@edgehill.ac.uk.

-After you have completed stage two of enrolment (having met all the conditions of your offer, including health checks and satisfactory DBS), your first payment will be released from the start date of your course.
-It can take up to five working days for payment to arrive in your account, or longer, if you applied for funding late.
-Remember, this will only be paid if Student Finance have approved your application by completing all verification checks and you have a full registration with Edge Hill.
+After you have completed enrolment and become a fully registered student your ﬁrst payment will be released from the start date of your course.
+It can take up to ﬁve working days for payment to arrive in your account, or longer, if you applied for funding late.
+But remember, this will only be paid if your application is approved, all checks have been completed by Student Finance and your course has commenced.